MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/connect-android-emulator-mac-windows.md

 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 02/16/2018
+ms.date: 06/21/2018
 ---

 # Is it possible to connect to Android emulators running on a Mac from a Windows VM?

-To connect to a Google Android Emulator running on a Mac from a Windows virtual machine, use the following steps:
+To connect to the Android Emulator running on a Mac from a Windows virtual machine, use the following steps:

 1. Start the emulator on the Mac.